 Although these problems may look harmless, they may have serious long-term consequences on aesthetics and both dental and physical health.

-Early interceptive orthodontics by Dr. Cyrus Alizadeh and Dr. Becky Schreiner using a palatal expander often makes the difference between a good orthodontic result and a great orthodontic result when creating a beautiful smile that lasts a lifetime.
-Please contact our office with any questions or to schedule a complimentary first examination to determine if your child would benefit from this type of treatment.
+Early interceptive orthodontics by Alizadeh & Schreiner Orthodontics using a palatal expander often makes the difference between a good orthodontic result and a great orthodontic result when creating a beautiful smile that lasts a lifetime.
+Please contact our office with any questions or schedule a complimentary first examination online to determine if your child would benefit from this type of treatment.
 Learn more on our blog.